-These books won’t only help you overcome introversion for good but also help you understand it.
+These books won’t only help you overcome introversion for good, but also help you understand it.
 When you don’t understand something, it tends to scare you.

 I recommend reading all three of these books in the above order.
 There are gazillion different books for introverts and on communication.
 Still, these are my top 3 picks.

 Quite is a must-read.
 And how to win friends and influence people is a supplement, but it’s crucial to help you get out of your comfort zone.
-It will prepare you to take the steps and face the challenges mentioned in Crucial Conversation and Quite.
+It will prepare you to take the steps and face the challenges mentioned in Crucial Conversation and Quiet.

 Maya Angelou said, “Nothing can dim the light that shines from within.”